bclins/bclins.github.io/fall25/math243/index.md

 ### Exams

 There will be three in-class midterm exams and a cumulative final.
 These exams will be announced in advance, and you will know exactly what concepts will be covered on each exam.
+Unlike quizzes, you won't be able to consult notes or old homework assignments during exams.

 ### Office Hours